Blogs

 For senior executives, achieving DORA compliance is a strategic priority that requires an integrated approach to risk management, operational resilience, and governance.
 Key steps include:

-• Conduct a gap analysis to assess current compliance levels and identify areas that need to be strengthened.
+• Conduct a comprehensive gap analysis to assess current compliance levels and identify areas that need to be strengthened.
+Our platform provides automated gap analysis tools tailored to your organization size and complexity.

-• Leverage automated platforms like Regulativ to reduce manual compliance efforts and enhance monitoring capabilities.
+• Leverage automated platforms like Regulativ to reduce manual compliance efforts and enhance monitoring capabilities while integrating with existing governance structures.

 • Train staff on the operational resilience strategies required under DORA, ensuring that they are well-prepared for the January 2025 deadline.